Showers on Amtrak title card

 A helpful tip: If one restroom is in use, you can try one in another car.

-Showers on Amtrak for sleeping car passengers
+Showers in Amtrak sleeping cars

 Amtrak sleeper car exterior view.